 Hellfire is the mostly-official single-player expansion to the 1996 Blizzard Entertainment classic, Diablo.
-However, it was not actually developed by Blizzard (who was working on the eventually-cancelled Warcraft Adventures: Lord of the Clans), but instead the development duties were outsourced to Sierra On-Line.
-The expansion adds two additional four-level dungeons, a completely new playable class (the Monk), two unfinished playable classes that can be accessed with a config file edit (The Bard and the Barbarian), as well as many new magic items, spells, and other tweaks.
+However, it was not actually developed by Blizzard (who were working on the eventually-cancelled Warcraft Adventures: Lord of the Clans); instead the development duties were outsourced to Sierra On-Line.
+The expansion adds two additional four-level dungeons, a completely new playable class (the Monk), two unfinished playable classes that can be accessed with a simple config file edit (The Bard and the Barbarian), as well as many new magic items, spells, and other tweaks.
 Blizzard does not recognize the events of Hellfire as canon or as an official part of the Diablo series ( much like the two Starcraft Mission Packs) and so it has never been redistributed since its original release in the same way as Diablo, and is not included in the Diablo Battle Chest.
 It can still be found on sites like Amazon, where it is considered a fairly rare collector's item.

 Hellfire was developed based on version 1.04 of Diablo, so it still features many bugs that were later corrected in Diablo patches 1.05 - 1.09.
 Hellfire received only one patch of its own, bringing it from version 1.00 to 1.01.

 Hellfire is a separate executable from Diablo and therefore has separate save files and does not integrate with the base game.
 Character save files can be manually converted from Diablo to Hellfire by renaming their file extension, as described in Hellfire's Readme, but the conversion is not reversible and destroys all items in the character's inventory.